bhushankelkar/Competitive-Programming/README.md

 # Competitive-Programming
-Compilation of all accepted solutions submitted by me to the problems from Hackerrank.
+Compilation of the problems and their accepted solutions from Hackerrank solved by me.